Box Icon

 • The signal booster in a well-ventilated area with a power source, typically at least 24 inches away from the inside antenna.

 You then run cables from the antennas to the booster, plug in the booster, and turn it on.
-Depending on the booster you choose, DIY installation can take 1 to 2 hours and may require a drill or other tools.
+Depending on the booster you choose, DIY installation can take an hour up to several hours, and requires certain tools.

-Some brands of cell phone boosters are carrier-specific, but weBoost models are compatible with major carriers in the United States and Canada.
-This means the boosted signal is available across devices and carriers.
+Some brands of cell phone boosters are carrier-specific, but weBoost models are compatible with all major carriers in the United States and Canada.
+This means the boosted signal is available across all cellular devices and carriers.
 You can:

 • Benefit from the booster even if you change carrier plans.